edgedb/edgedb/docs/intro/quickstart/setup.rst

 .. edb:split-section::

-  We will clone our Next.js starter template into a new directory called ``flashcards``.
+  Use git to clone the Next.js starter template into a new directory called ``flashcards``.
 This will create a fully configured Next.js project and a local Gel instance with an empty schema.
-You should see database instance being installed and the project being initialized, and we're ready to start building our application.
+You will see the database instance being installed and the project being initialized.
+You are now ready to start building the application.

   .. code-block:: sh